 A featured speaker at a May 2019 meeting of the Florham Park Rotary, businessman, author and philanthropist Todd Smith was introduced by Greg Bakay.
 Smith's presentation, "Goals are Great Goals with a Plan Even Greater" was an excerpt from his most recent book, First and

 Peter Nicolas delivered the 2019 Scholarship Award to Samantha Montuore (above) and a Community Service Award to Nana Anokye (right) at the Hanover Park High School Senior Awards Program.

 Club Secretary Anthony Persaud welcomed Awardees Debra Xu,

 Samantha Montuore, and Nana Anokye at the start of the 2019 Fourth of July Parade in Florham Park.

-The 50/50 Raffle was handled by Rex Lyon, Simone Germaine, Betty O'Brien (seated) and Parmelie Ulrich (not pictured)
+The 50/50 Raffle was handled by Rex Lyon, Simone Campbell, Betty O'Brien (seated) and Parmelie Ulrich (not pictured)